Elvis' 1942 Martin D-18

 Elvis Presley's 1942 Martin D-18 #80221

 This Martin D-18 bearing serial #80221 was manufactured on January 15, 1942 at the Martin factory in Nazareth, PA.
-Sometime after November of 1954 Elvis traded his Martin 000-18 for a (reputedly this) 1942 Martin D-18 at O.K.
+Sometime around mid January of 1955 Elvis traded his Martin 000-18 for this 1942 Martin D-18 at O.K.
 Houck Piano Co. in Memphis.
-The guitar was $175.00 but Sid Lapworth said he gave him his $79.50 purchase price of the 000-18 in trade for it.
-The D-18 was used for performing and recording until sometime after June 15 of 1955 at which time he purchased and started using a Martin D-28*.

-Photo© courtesy T. Bacon "The Ultimate Guitar Book
+Photo© courtesy T. Bacon "The Ultimate Guitar Book"

 Scotty with ES 295 and Elvis with Martin D18 (1955)